tarmeli/fullstackopen-2019.github.io/src/content/osa2/part2d.md

 ```

 <!-- eli luodaan muistiinpanoa vastaava olio, ei kuitenkaan lisätä sille kenttää <i>id</i>, sillä on parempi jättää id:n generointi palvelimen vastuulle! -->
-We create a new object for the note but omit the <i>id</i> property, since it's better to let the server generate id's for our resources!
+We create a new object for the note but omit the <i>id</i> property, since it's better to let the server generate ids for our resources!

 <!-- Olio lähetetään palvelimelle käyttämällä axiosin metodia <em>post</em>.
 Rekisteröity tapahtumankäsittelijä tulostaa konsoliin palvelimen vastauksen. -->
 The object is sent to the server by using the axios <em>post</em> method.
 The registered event handler logs the response that is sent back from the server to the console.